On the proof complexity of logics of bounded branching: Hrube s-style monotone interpolation

 \section{Hrube\v s-style monotone interpolation}

-Hrube\v s~\cite{hru:lbmod} introduced a new form of ``monotone interpolation'' for modal logics that allowed him to utilize known exponential lower bounds on monotone circuits to prove unconditional lower bounds on the length of $\EF{}$ proofs, whereas the conventional feasible disjunction property only yields conditional lower bounds.
+The original idea of utilizing $\DP$ to prove lower bounds on the proof complexity of nonclassical logics comes from Buss and Pudl\'ak \cite{buss-pud}: in this setup, feasible $\DP$ serves a role analogous to feasible interpolation for classical proof systems, and in accordance with that, it implies \emph{conditional} proof-size lower bounds relying on (unproven) circuit lower bounds.
+We followed much the same strategy to derive the conditional separations between $\SF L$ and $\EF L$ from bounds on the complexity of $\decp(\DP,\EF L)$ in Sections \ref{sec:disj-prop-bb} and~\ref{sec:intern}.

+Hrube\v s~\cite{hru:lbmod} discovered another setup where $\DP$ is replaced by a somewhat different admissible rule (whose feasibility can be proved using similar methods as for $\DP$) which plays a role analogous to \emph{monotone} feasible interpolation for classical proof systems.
+This enabled him to prove \emph{unconditional} proof-size lower bounds, exploiting known exponential lower bounds on monotone circuit size.
 (The separations between $\EF{}$ and $\SF{}$ systems for logics of unbounded branching in Je\v r\'abek~\cite{ej:sfef} that make the starting point for this paper also rely on Hrube\v s's method.)

+This suggests that we should try to adapt our arguments from the previous sections to Hrube\v s's setup, with the hope that it might improve our conditional separations between $\SF L$ and $\EF L$ to weaken the required complexity assumptions, or even to make them fully unconditional.

-We can easily adapt our arguments from the previous section to Hrube\v s's setup, although we do not know how to extract unconditional lower bounds from the result, and it is unclear how significant is the improvement to \th\ref{cor:ef-sf-sep-itp} it furnishes.
+We pursue this idea in the present section to see how far it can get us.
+We can, indeed, easily adapt our method to Hrube\v s's setup, as we will see shortly in Theorem~\ref{thm:hru-style}.
+Unfortunately, we do not know how to extract unconditional lower bounds from the result; while it does furnish an improvement to our conditional lower bounds, the statement it leads to (Theorem~\ref{thm:lb-hru-style}) is rather complicated, and it is unclear how significant the improvement really is.

 Let $L=L_0\oplus\lgc{BB}_k$ be as in Section~\ref{sec:intern}.
 We consider $L$-tautologies of the form